-Do you feel like your reputation is under attack?
-The old adage about the difference between satisfied and dissatisfied customers is more true today than ever before.
-A satisfied customer rarely tells anyone that they had a good experience while a dissatisfied customer will tell at least 10 people about a bad experience.
+Do you feel like your online reputation is under attack?
+The old adage about the difference between satisfied and dissatisfied customers is, sadly, truer today than ever before.
+A satisfied customer rarely tells anyone that they had a good experience with a company, while a dissatisfied customer often won’t hesitate to tell numerous coworkers, friends and family about a bad customer experience.

-In today’s online world you and your business are more exposed than ever to slander, defamation and just bad press.
-A single anonymous poster online can dramatically affect your business in a negative way.
+In today’s online universe, you and your business are more vulnerable than ever to the possibility of slander, defamation and the potentially devastating impact and proliferation of negative press.
+A single anonymous user, it seems, can dramatically affect your business, and your bottom line, in a powerfully negative way.

-The question is can anything be done about it?
-The answer now is YES!
+The question then becomes: Can ANYTHING be done about it?
+Fortunately for you, the answer is now a resounding YES!

-At InternetReputation.com we use a proprietary, proven system to take control of your reputation.
+At InternetReputation.com, we use a proprietary and proven system to help you take control of your reputation.

-Our four part process, once launched, not only begins to remove all the negative and unwanted content currently posted but, actually builds a virtual firewall around your business protecting it from future attacks.
+Once launched, our four-part process not only works to remove all the negative and unwanted content currently posted about you and your business; it also works to establish a virtual firewall around your company’s online image, fortifying and protecting it from the potential of future attacks.

-The techniques we use are custom designed for each client’s situation and include strategies like, SEO (Search Engine Optimization), PR/Media buys, organic linking strategies, strategic use of social networking, pay per click tactics, blogging, wide content dissemination, keyword analysis, website optimization and much, much more.
-In the end the results we achieve dramatically improve our client’s online reputation, actually deflect future attacks on your reputation and create a far more positive and lasting image for you and your business online.
+The techniques we use are custom-designed for each client’s unique situation.
+These techniques incorporate such strategies as SEO (Search Engine Optimization), PR/Media buys, organic linking strategies, strategic use of social networking, pay-per-click tactics, blogging, wide content dissemination, keyword analysis, website optimization and much, much more.
+In the end, the results we achieve help to dramatically improve your online reputation, deflecting future attacks on your online image and creating a far more positive and lasting online presence for you and your business.

-In the 2004 case MCW, Inc. v. badbusinessbureau.com, immunity for defendant badbusinessbureau.com was denied—you can probably guess why just by their domain name.
-The website allowed users to upload stories of their bad business experiences, which is protected by Section 230, but the website’s editors and content managers wrote editorials and contributed negative contents to their own website as well.
-The courts ruled that they were, naturally, responsible for their own content, as well as encouraging offensive and slanderous content from their users, and the site was denied immunity.
+In the 2004 case MCW, Inc. v. badbusinessbureau.com, however, immunity for defendant badbusinessbureau.com was denied—a result that may be obvious simply due to the site’s domain name.
+This website allowed users to upload stories of their bad business experiences, acts that were protected by Section 230, though the website’s editors and content managers also wrote editorials and contributed negative contents to their own site.
+Because this was the case, the courts ruled that they were, in fact, responsible for their own content, as well as for encouraging offensive and slanderous content from their users.
+The site was eventually denied immunity altogether.

-The complete text of Section 230 can be found above, and there are numerous case summaries for other precedent-setting cases online.
+The complete text of Section 230 can be found above, and one can find numerous other case summaries for similar precedent-setting cases online.